suddi/eslint-config-suddi/README.md

 ## Usage

-- Add some ESLint config to your `package.json`:
+- Add ESLint config to your `package.json`, for running on backend code:

 ```json
 {